Benefits Street: Aftermath and related series

 Speaking to BBC Radio 5 Live on 16 April, Smith confirmed plans for a follow-up series provisionally titled Immigration Street that would focus on immigration issues, but said Channel 4 were yet to commission the programme.
 However, the Southern Daily Echo reported that some filming had already taken place in an area of Southampton, where city leaders had voiced their opposition to the series.
 Simon Letts of Southampton City Council expressed concerns the programme could lead to racial tension, while the area's Member of Parliament, Alan Whitehead, suggested it "would follow a set script as opposed to accurately portraying reality".

-On 11 July 2014, Channel 4 confirmed that the series, provisionally titled Immigration Street, would be filmed in Derby Road, in the Bevois area of Southampton.
+In July 2014, Channel 4 confirmed that the series, provisionally titled Immigration Street, would be filmed in Derby Road, in the Bevois area of Southampton.
 After protests from local residents, the planned series was reduced to a single episode which aired on 24 February 2015.
-On 26 August 2014, Love Productions also confirmed that a second series of Benefits Street was being filmed in Kingston Road, Stockton-on-Tees.
+In August 2014, Love Productions also confirmed that a second series of Benefits Street was being filmed in Kingston Road, Stockton-on-Tees.
 Alex Cunningham, the Labour MP for Stockton North said he was "deeply disappointed" that the series was being filmed there.

-On 12 February 2014, Channel 5 confirmed to Broadcast magazine that it was in the process of filming a similar documentary, provisionally titled Living on the Social, in which individuals and families would discuss their lives on welfare.
+In February 2014, Channel 5 confirmed to Broadcast magazine that it was in the process of filming a similar documentary, provisionally titled Living on the Social, in which individuals and families would discuss their lives on welfare.
 The Hull Daily Mail reported in March that Channel 5 were looking at Hull as a potential location for the series, but that the city council had urged residents not to participate.
 The Yorkshire Post reported a similar approach to residents in Bridlington in April.
 Love Productions also announced plans for Famous, Rich and Hungry, a two-part documentary for the BBC's Sport Relief that would see celebrities spending time with families experiencing food poverty in order to explore the issue.

+Imprisonment of Samora Roberts

+In January 2016, Samora Roberts, known on the show as Black Dee, was sentenced to 7 years prison for possessing ammunition, heroin, and two counts of possession of crack cocaine with intent to supply.

 Death of Lee Nutley

-On 11 October 2016, it was reported that Lee Nutley, a series regular on Benefits Street, was found dead on the estate in the north east where the show's second series was filmed.
-An ambulance crew discovered Nutley's body at home in Stockton on Kingston Road on 10 October 2016.
+On 10 October 2016, Lee Nutley, a series regular on Benefits Street, was found dead on the estate in the north east where the show's second series was filmed.
+An ambulance crew discovered Nutley's body at home in Stockton on Kingston Road.

 Imprisonment of Neil Maxwell

-Neil Maxwell was jailed for life in 2019 with a minimum term of 30 years as a result of the murder of Lee Cooper.
+In June 2019, Neil Maxwell, who "appeared on Benefits Street", was jailed for life with a minimum term of 30 years, for the murder of Lee Cooper.
 Maxwell, along with an accomplice named Luke Pearson, had brutally beaten Cooper in what the judge called "a rampage of violence".

 Death of James "Fungi" Clarke

-On 1 July 2019, it was reported that James Clarke, aged 50, had died of cardiac arrest.
+On 1 July 2019, James Clarke, aged 50, and a "star of Benefits Street", died of cardiac arrest.
 His body was discovered in the early hours of Monday morning after police had been called.